-The physical facility of the College of Dentistry was constructed in 1967 and is completely self-contained with regard to its curriculum.
-It contains its own basic science facilities and clinical areas.
-In addition, the College of Dentistry is equipped for distance learning and television transmission to all classrooms and laboratories for teaching purposes.
+The College of Dentistry is completely self-contained with regard to its curriculum.
+It contains its own basic science and research facilities and clinical areas.
+In addition, the College of Dentistry is equipped for distance learning transmission in all classrooms and laboratories.
 Particular attention has been placed on modern laboratory and clinical equipment.
 The laboratories are well-designed for preclinical disciplines and the clinical areas are pleasant, modern areas in which each student has a semiprivate work area.
-During 1996-98, the facility was renovated and modernized and a new addition, The Center for Dental Research, was constructed to increase state-of-the-art space and resources for clinical research in dentistry.
+The Center for Dental Research, was added to increase state-of-the-art space and resources for clinical research in dentistry.

-The College of Dentistry has five specialty programs in the areas of pediatric dentistry, endodontics, periodontics, and orthodontics and dentofacial orthopedics, plus a general practice residency (GPR).
-The residency programs in pediatric dentistry and general practice (GPR) operate in facilities at UNMC in Omaha.
+The College of Dentistry has six advanced dental education programs in the areas of pediatric dentistry, endodontics, periodontics, and orthodontics and dentofacial orthopedics, plus a general practice residency (GPR) and an Advanced Education in General Dentistry (AEGD) program.
+The residency programs in pediatric dentistry and GPR operate in facilities at UNMC in Omaha, and the AEGD in Lincoln, Omaha, and other areas in Nebraska.
 Courses in the College of Dentistry are open only to those students who are formally accepted by the Admissions Committee as students in the College of Dentistry.

 The College of Dentistry in Lincoln was started as the Lincoln Dental College in 1899.
 It became affiliated with the University of Nebraska in 1903 when dental students were enrolled in the University for the basic science portion of the curriculum and received their clinical instruction from the Lincoln Dental College.
 In 1918, the College of Dentistry was formally made a unit in the University of Nebraska and was recognized as a college in the University of Nebraska by the State Legislature in 1919.
 In 1979, it became part of the University of Nebraska Medical Center.
 The College of Dentistry has a proud history and its graduates have practiced with distinction in all areas of the United States and around the world.